 A firm (or individual) enrolled in the AICPA Peer Review Program is deemed to be enrolled in an approved practice-monitoring program.
-See BL sections 230, 2.3 Requirements for Retention of Membership, 220, 2.2 Requirements for Admission to Membership, and 760, 7.6 Publication of Disciplinary Action (AICPA, Professional Standards); AICPA Code of Professional Conduct Rule 505, Form of Organization and Name (AICPA, Professional Standards, ET sec.
-505); and the implementing council resolutions under those sections.
+See BL sections 230, 2.3 Requirements for Retention of Membership, 220, 2.2 Requirements for Admission to Membership, and 760, 7.6 Publication of Disciplinary Action (AICPA, Professional Standards); "Form of Organization and Name Rule" and its interpretations (AICPA, Professional Standards, ET sec.
+1.800.001); and the implementing council resolutions under those sections.

-These standards are applicable to firms (and individuals) enrolled in the program and to individuals and firms who perform and report on such peer reviews, to entities approved to administer the peer reviews, and to associations of CPA firms authorized by the AICPA Peer Review Board to assist its members in forming review teams.
+These standards are applicable to firms (and individuals) enrolled in the program and to individuals and firms who perform and report on such peer reviews, to entities approved to administer the peer reviews, and to associations of CPA firms authorized by the AICPA Peer Review Board (board) to assist its members in forming review teams.
 These standards are not intended for peer reviews of organizations that are not public accounting firms.